PotHix/pothix.github.com/content/post/stats-jul-2017.md

 + **1272** corrections made (**634** last month)
 + **10485** unique words (**10332** last month)

-More than 8k words written compared to last month but also almost 3x more corrections made :(.
+Since all my work conversations are in English, I have a lot more data here.
-Unique words are less than next month but not so much.
+Less unique words than last month (🤔) but almost 1/3 more words.
+The bad part is the corrections made, **2x more** than last month. =/

 ### Locations

-For some reason 1 country and 1 city is gone from my timeline, maybe I did some cleanup but didn't remember.
-In the other hand, the amount of places I visited increased by **55**!
-I'm not sure why that happened, since I did not traveled this month.
-It was probably some cleanup made by Google Maps folks.
+Again, for some reason 1 city is gone from my timeline, that's weird.
+In the other hand, the amount of places I visited increased by **14**.
+I'm not sure if I can trust on this data from Google Maps.

 [![General view of my locations data](/images/stats/2017/jul/location-general.png "General view of my locations data")](/images/stats/2017/jul/location-general.png "")